wind-addons/ElvUI_WindTools/README.md

 9. **Skip Cut Scene**: Skip most cut scenes; Press the modified key to stop it temporarily.
 10. **LFG List**: Reskin the icons inside LFG group list with a bar in class color.
 11. **Move Speed**: Add move speed to the list in character panel.
-12. **Auto-hide World Map**: Hide world map if player enters the combat automatically.
+12. **Auto hide World Map**: Hide world map if player enters the combat automatically.

-More features are coming soon.
+13. **Auto hide Bag**: Hide bags if player enters the combat automatically.
+14. **Math Without Kanji**: Replace Kanji with latin characters in values.
+15. **Auto Screenshot**: Screenshot after you earned an achievement automatically.
+16. **Hide Crafter**: Hide crafter name in the item tooltip.

 -----
 <br>